Gatherings restricted, schools closed: What's being done to fight COVID-19

 B.C. declared a provincial state of emergency on March 18, a day after announcing a public health emergency.

-The measure gives the province authority to take any action necessary to protect people and communities.
+The measure gives the province authority to take any action necessary to protect people and communities, including charging people who ignore public health orders.

+The province has also prohibited reselling essential supplies such as food and cleaning material.

 ---